waifuai/paraphrase-generation/paraphrase-neural-machine-translation/README.md

 2. **Download the Dataset**

-   Download the Parabank 100k dataset from [Hugging Face](https://huggingface.co/datasets/parabank) and place it in the `data` directory as `parabank_100k.tsv`.
+   Download the Parabank 100k dataset and place it in the `data` directory as `parabank_100k.tsv`.

 3. **Preprocess the Data**